MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 The custom error handler that is executed when the session expires in the embedding lifetime.
 See [Custom error handling](./error-handling.md#session-error-handling) for details.

-## Method for removing an embedded dossier
+## Method for removing an embedded dashboard

 ### microstrategy.dossier.destroy(config)